Oahu Dream Weddings Tips & Advice

 - Avoid habits like: pursing your lips, running your tongue over your teeth constantly, or make habitual and frequent mouth or tongue movements.
 If it's a unconscious habit, try your best :)

 - We can't do anything about blinking.
 We try to catch it but, many times not and especially during the "action" parts of the ceremony where we can't do another shot.
-Try to be conscious of your blinking.
-FYI: A huge Kodak study found that blinking is caused by nervousness, not the flash, or camera sound.
+FYI: A Kodak study found that blinking is caused by nervousness, not the flash, or camera sound.

 - A nice kiss touching lips looks best for photos.
 Open mouth grinding?
-Up to you LOL.
+Up to you haha.

-- Finally, all photography is done at the sole discretion and artistic decision of the photographer and in a sequence, amount, and style we require towards the satisfaction our our packages and service.
-Please don't show up with a list of shots though you may ask if the photographer can do a shot for you.
+- Finally, all photography is done at the sole discretion and artistic decisions of the photographer and in a sequence, amount, and style we require towards the satisfaction our our packages and service.
+Please don't show up with a list of shots though, you may ask if the photographer can do a shot for you.
 Detailed requests may require an additional session charge.

 Photography and video by others:

 - Photography and video by guests during the ceremony is allowed but, under the direction of the minister and photographer.
-After all, you don't want your paid products affected by guest.
+After all, you don't want your paid products affected by hobbyist guest photographer.

-- Photography and video is prohibited during the performance of proprietary work after the ceremony i.e. license signing, portrait sessions, group and family shots, scenics, romantic candid scenes, and any of our "set-ups".
+- Photography and video is prohibited during the performance of proprietary work after the ceremony i.e. license signing, portrait sessions, group and family shots, scenics, romantic candid scenes, and any of our "set-ups" though, it's at the discretion of our photographer.

 Non-AHW vendors: